ubaldot/defrecs/README.md

 This because when running in periodic mode we may want the component to behave in a certain way, but we may want it to behave differently in response to a sudden event, e.g. when a button connected to some GPIO is pressed.

+However, given that the component can be called periodically and in response to an event, to avoid race conditions both the subscribe and publish functions are always protected by a mutex.

 Once we have connected your selected components through their publish and subscribe functions, it is time to run them.
 That is the topic of the next section.